Welcome to The Gentleman Stationer 2024 Holiday Gift Guide!

 Folding Metal Book Stands.
 Another simple, practical gift for the dedicated reader and researcher, these Hightide book stands come in an array of bright colors, and conveniently fold flat when not in use.
 In addition to holding books open, I regularly use them to hold marked up manuscripts, handwritten notes, writing pads, and even tablets.

 Quality Scissors and Other Desk Tools.
 We want people to come to our shop and be able to envision their entire desk setup, from timing devices like hourglasses to book stands to high-quality precision scissors.
-Our collection of high-end desk scissors is something I’m particularly proud of, as we now feature brands such as Allex, Nakabayashi, HMM Project, and Midori, among others.
+Our collection of high-end desk scissors is something I’m particularly proud of, as we now feature brands such as Object Index, Allex, Nakabayashi, HMM Project, and Midori, among others.
 These make excellent gifts for anyone who works with paper, as good scissors fall into that category of necessary items that people often don’t think to buy for themselves.

 A Quality Desktop Calendar or Writing Pad.
 WMS & Co. makes excellent undated desk calendars and writing pads, with the latter containing 200+ sheets of heavy paper stock and featuring a range of different gilded finishes and color treatments.
 The undated desk calendars are fountain pen friendly and come in both full-size and “keyboard” format, with the latter designed to sit underneath your keyboard as you work at your desk.